krother/Python3_Basics_Tutorial/part3/os.md

         print(dirname)

-## The Challenge: count the files
+## Exercise 1

 Write a program that counts the number of files in the unzipped set of baby names.
 Have the program print that number.

 Verify that the number is correct.

-### Extra Challenges

-* Read each of the files and count the total number of lines.
+## Exercise 2

+How many entries (lines) does the entire name dataset have?

-* Generate a message that tells you which file the program is reading.
+**Hint**: Generate a message that tells you which file the program is reading.

-* Find your name in the files with a program.
+## Exercise 3

+Write a program that finds the *most frequently occuring name* in each year and prints it.

+## The Challenge

+Find and print your name and the according number in each of the files, so that you can see how the number changes over time.